nipy/nipyco/about/index.rst

   help you organize both.
 That way you can more easily keep track of your analyses.
 We also hope this will make analyses easier to run in parallel, and therefore much faster.

+You can read more about the project history here: :ref:`history`.